-Little is known of Louis Glapion except that he was a hairdresser who may have been from the French West Indies.
-Glapion lived and ran his business out of 5 Pinckney Street until his death in 1813.
-His wife Lucy continued to live there until 1832.
-George Middleton worked tending horses, but during the Revolution he was the leader of a black militia company called the Bucks of America.
-While little evidence of the group has survived, they likely guarded the property of Boston merchants during the Revolution and they may have also been known as the "Protectors."
-Near the close of the Revolution, the Bucks of America were presented with a unit flag by John Hancock.
+During the American War for Independence, George Middleton led a Black militia company called the Bucks of America.
+While little evidence of the group has survived, they likely guarded the property of Boston merchants during the Revolution and may have also been known as the "Protectors."
+Near the close of the Revolution, Governor John Hancock presented the Bucks of America with a company flag.
 This flag is preserved in the collections of the Massachusetts Historical Society.

 Note: The George Middleton House, a site on the Black Heritage Trail®, is a private residence and is not open to the public.